AnirudhBadri/corda/docs/source/hello-world-contract.rst

 The verify logic
 ^^^^^^^^^^^^^^^^
+We now need to define the actual contract constraints.
 For our IOU CorDapp, we won't concern ourselves with writing valid legal prose to enforce the IOU agreement in court.
+Instead, we'll focus on implementing ``verify``.

-Instead, we'll focus on the code portion of the ``IOUContract`` in ``verify``.
+Remember that our goal in writing the ``verify`` function is to write a function that, given a transaction:

-Our goal in writing the ``verify`` function is to write a function that, for any possible transaction:
+* Throws an ``IllegalArgumentException`` if the transaction is considered invalid

-* Throws an ``IllegalArgumentException`` if its a transaction proposal we want to reject
+* Does **not** throw an exception if the transaction is considered valid

-* Does **not** throw an exception if its a transaction proposal we want to accept
+In deciding whether the transaction is valid, the ``verify`` function only has access to the contents of the

-In deciding whether to throw an exception, the ``verify`` function has access to everything defined on the transaction, but nothing else:
+transaction:

-* ``tx.inputs`` lists the inputs
+* ``tx.inputs``, which lists the inputs
-* ``tx.outputs`` lists the outputs
+* ``tx.outputs``, which lists the outputs
-* ``tx.commands`` lists the commands and their associated signers
+* ``tx.commands``, which lists the commands and their associated signers

-Although we won't use them here, the ``verify`` function also has access to the transaction's attachements, time-windows, notary and hash.
+Although we won't use them here, the ``verify`` function also has access to the transaction's attachments, time-windows, notary and hash.

-Our ``verify`` function will reject transactions on four grounds:
+Based on the constraints enumerated above, we'll write a ``verify`` function that rejects transactions on four grounds:

 * The transaction doesn't include a ``Create`` command
 * The transaction doesn't have no inputs and a single output
 * The IOU itself is invalid
 * The transaction doesn't require signatures from both the sender and the recipient

-Let's add these constraints one by one.
+Let's work through these constraints one-by-one.

 Command constraints
 ~~~~~~~~~~~~~~~~~~~